 Descending the steep section was much easier than when we previously ascended in the 2am darkness and on the slippery ice.
 Now the snow was extremely slushy and while very steep, the snow would cushion your downhill steps and descending was actually rather easy on the steepest parts of the cleaver.Once we exited the cleaver very rapidly due to all the rocks that had rained down on the trail, approaching Ingram Flats we were amazed to see huge massive ice block seracs had fallen right onto the trail where we had walked several hours earlier.
 One chunk the size of a car had completely buried the trail so we had to navigate (very quickly) around this ice chunk littered section.
 This is basically the area where the worst mountaineering accident in US climbing history occurred – when large ice seracs buried the climbers.

-We stayed roped up across the Bergshrund and down to Camp Muir but had taken our crampons off at Ingraham Flats because the snow was so slushy and we were going to be descending mostly on scree and rock.
+We stayed roped up across the Bergshrund and down to Camp Muir but took off our crampons Ingraham Flats because the snow was so slushy and we were going to be descending mostly on scree and rock.
 Leaving Ingraham Glacier and stepping onto the rock ridge was a slippery section as parts of the glacier extends underneath the rock and earth.
 We motored through Cathedral Gap near all the rock fall and continued across Cowlitz Glacier to Camp Muir.

 Returning from Camp Muir to Paradise is one big slog in the snow.
 At least going down is much faster than going up and the snow is much more forgiving than hard ground, especially with a heavy pack on your back.
-Once you hit the bare ground its like a shock to your legs as you have been used to the forgiving snow on your descent.
+Once you hit the bare ground its a major shock to your legs as previously one has been used to the forgiving snow on the descent.

 Glissading opportunities are very rare on Rainier compared to other Cascade mountains such as Mt.
 Shasta.
 The slopes typically are not steep enough for glissading and the slopes that are steep enough are typically found on the glaciers.
 Its not a wise idea to glissade on glaciers due to possible hidden crevasses.
 A note of caution when descending rapidly – look for areas where the snow has sunken in near where the snow meets the edge of a slope or rock pile.
 Use extra caution around these areas as you don’t want to posthole all the way through the snow and get your foot caught in a rock pile – all the while you are hauling ass downhill.